khudgins/documentation/on-premise/installation/two_node/two_node.rst

 .. code-block:: bash

-   chef-client -j local_settings/my-two-node-cloud/frontend.json -c client.rb
+   chef-solo -j local_settings/my-two-node-cloud/frontend.json -c solo.rb

 The install will take a few moments to complete, the installation.
 Once completed, you should be able to :ref:`register`